 Although I’m fully engaged in digital modes of presentation and communication, for me the physical photographic print is essential in conveying an image’s content, meaning and surface properties.

-My work explores visual storytelling through gesture and movement.
-Using a range of mixed media processes and varying degrees of abstraction, my method involves deconstructing and reassembling a language of both recognized and invented marks and symbols to create an honest visual.
+My work explores emotion through gesture and movement.
+Using a range of mixed media methods and varying degrees of abstraction, my approach involves deconstructing and reassembling a language of both recognized and invented marks and symbols to explore minimalism as a personal language.

 The direction of my paintings evolves from the response I experience through the process of making.
 As I work, I focus on how tension and balance develop and how shape and color interact with each other and their surroundings.
 Similar to a conversation, an intuitive dialogue occurs between the medium and myself, informing the overall trajectory of a work.